Soroban currently has one SDK for writing contracts in Rust, which can be found here.

 User Defined Types

-Contracts should be able to create user defined types, such as structs or unions, and have them be transmitted to the host for storing and transmitted back for loading.
+Contracts should be able to create user defined types, such as structs, unions, or enums, and have them be transmitted to the host for storing and transmitted back for loading.

 Structs with named fields should be translated into a

 Symbols and the values as the field value, i.e.

 Structs with unnamed fields should be translated into a

 Unions (or enums in some languages) with named variants and unit or tuple

 of the name of the variant, and zero or more additional elements representing

 a value stored with the variant.

 Enums with integer values should be translated into a